jumanji27/jquery-bbd-marker/README.md

       onChanged: $.noop,    // Fired when a selection is released
       onChanging: $.noop,   // Fired during the modification of a selection
       areas: [ ... ]        // Predifined areas, see below
-      // And many others, see example/example.html
+      // And many others params, see example/example.html });
-    });